tophat8855/gpg-practice/README.md

 it did not work. starting over with a new .authinfo that doesn't include personal access key

 this time removed ^forge from .authinfo

+ok, this time I remembered to put the public key in github